WaypointRP/wp-seats/README.md

 3. Optionally add more chair models to the config file.
 You can use the prop model name or the hash.
    - You can find additional props on [Pleb Masters: Forge](https://forge.plebmasters.de/objects)
    - Or if you see an object in game you can use your admin menu delete laser to get the prop name or hash.
    > Note: Chairs in custom MLOs may or may not work.
 It is dependent on how the MLO was created.
-If the MLO uses the actual prop for the chair, then it will work.
+If the MLO uses the actual prop for the chair, then it should work.
 If the MLO has the chair baked into the MLO, then it will not work.
+If the model id does not work, you may have luck getting the name of the entity through codewalker.

 4. Optional: If using  [Waypoint Placeables](https://github.com/WaypointRP/wp-placeables), uncomment these lines in `wp-placeables/shared/config.lua`:
    ```